mkgeeky/autodl-trackers/README.md

-# NOTE

-**@thebigmunch** stopped support for this repo.
-Therefor I have forked it, and will soon update the tracker list.

-**All credits for the system goes to @thebigmunch :heart:**

-thebigmunch's README.md, CHANGELOG.md, CONTRIBUTING.md & SUPPORT.md is moved to folder **thebigmunch/**

 ## Update

-### **The update/version buttons in rutorrent - do not work for mkgeeky's version!**

-If you want to update the tracker list, you can use our [autodl-tracker-updater](https://github.com/mkgeeky/autodl-trackers-updater)
+I have forked and edited [autodl-irssi](https://github.com/mkgeeky/autodl-irssi), so the Update button now will work from ruTorrent.

+You can still use [autodl-tracker-updater](https://github.com/mkgeeky/autodl-trackers-updater) if you don't want to change (to update) in the original autodl-irssi code.

 ## Need a tracker / need a change to tracker?